mfurqan26/SYSC4806_Project/README.md

 # Milestone 3, Final Milestone Feature Set

-For milestone 3, the final milestone, we have finished the milestone goals we layed out in milestone 2, which is to finish the customer shopping cart, buy books, checkout, and jaccard distance recommendation system workflows.
+For milestone 3, the final milestone, we have finished the milestone goals we layed out in milestone 2, which is to:

+- customer filter for books by publisher or author

+- finish the customer shopping cart

+- customer buy books

+- customer checkout

+- jaccard distance recommendation system workflows.

 We have successfully implemented all of the features along with tests for all the pages and backend repository calls along with CSS styling rework for all of our webpages